Rational curves on compact K\"ahler manifolds: Positivity of relative adjoint classes, part 1

 The claim will be proved by using the methods in \cite[Thm 0.1]{BP08}.
-Since $L_i$ is not necessary effective in our case this requires a some more effort.
 We postpone the proof of the claim later and first finish the proof of the theorem.
 The properties \eqref{importantimply} and \eqref{importantimply2} will be used in the proof of the claim.

 {\em Step 4: Gluing process, final conclusion.}

 We first prove that